-As was already demonstrated in chapter 1, under the principle of intergenerational equity each generation acts as trustees in relation to the environmental resources of the Earth.
-It is our duty to protect these resources and pass them on to our ancestors in no worse condition
+As was already demonstrated in Chapter 1, under the principle of intergenerational equity each generation acts as trustees over the environmental resources of the Earth.
+It is our duty to protect these resources and pass them on to our ancestors in no worse condition than how we received them.
+This requires the present generation to impose certain duties on themselves to protect the interests of those succeeding us343.